-With recent tornadoes and severe storms sweeping across much of the midwest, this year’s storm season has come in like a lion.
+With tornadoes and severe storms sweeping across much of the Midwest and southern states, this year’s storm season has proven to be chaotic.
 And this is only the beginning.
-You can’t stop Mother Nature, but there are steps that you can, and in some cases must, take so that your insurance coverage is not voided after a loss occurs.
+You can’t stop Mother Nature, but there are steps that you can, and in some cases, must take so that your insurance coverage is not voided after a loss occurs.
 Heed the following tips to prevent bad from turning into worse.

 In any type of loss, you will usually be required to:

-- Contact your insurance company in a timely manner to advise them of the loss.
+- Contact your insurance company in a timely manner to inform them of the loss.

 - Contact the authorities when appropriate.

 - If a crime has been committed, file a police report.

 - In the event of a fire, file a fire report.